 - 1/2 teaspoon salt

-- In a large bowl, dissolve yeast in warm water.
-Stir in whole wheat flour and 1/4 cup white flour.
-Cover and let stand for 45 minutes.
-Add the walnuts, honey, oil, rosemary, salt and 3/4 cup white flour.
-Beat until smooth.
-Stir in enough remaining flour to form a soft dough.
+- In a small bowl, dissolve yeast in warm water.
+In a large bowl, mix whole wheat flour and 1/4 cup all-purpose flour; stir in yeast mixture.
+Let stand, covered, 15 minutes.
+Add honey, oil, rosemary, salt and 3/4 cup all-purpose flour; beat on medium speed until smooth.
+Stir in walnuts and enough remaining all-purpose flour to form a soft dough.

-- Bake at 375° for 20-25 minutes or until golden brown.
-Remove from pans to wire racks to cool.
-Yield: 1 loaf (9 slices).
+- Preheat oven to 375°.
+Bake 20-25 minutes or until golden brown.
+Remove from pan to a wire rack to cool.